suttacentral/translation/README.md

-# Deprecated do not use, use bilara-data instead
+# Deprecated, do not use, use bilara-data instead

-SuttaCentral no longer uses Pootle or the PO format, all our translations are in JSon form in the bilara-data repo.
+# SuttaCentral no longer uses Pootle or the PO format, all our translations are in JSONin the bilara-data repo.

 # Pootle FS git repository